thepetabyteproject/FRB121102/README.md

 `plots`: consists of some analysis and burst plots
-* burst cutouts
-* fit results and corner plots
+* fit results and corner plots: See project webpage [here](https://thepetabyteproject.github.io/FRB121102/)